nict-wisdom/rannc/_sources/logging.rst.txt

 RaNNC uses `spdlog <https://github.com/gabime/spdlog>`_ and `spdlog_setup <https://github.com/guangie88/spdlog_setup>`_ for logging.
-You can configure logging by a configuration file placed at ``~/.pyrannc/logging.toml``.
+You can configure logging using a configuration file placed at ``~/.pyrannc/logging.toml``.

 Since RaNNC has loggers associated with internal modules, you can set a log level for each module.
-The below shows an example of the logging configuration file.
+The following shows an example of the logging configuration file.

 .. code-block::